People, progress and conditions

 • Injury or illness.

-• Some group members struggling by the end of each day and not enjoying the trip.
+• Some group members struggling and not enjoying the trip.

 • Unseasonal snowfall reduces progress.